-Mineral Products Association (MPA) members are planning to increase the area of priority habitats on restored sites from 6,000ha currently to around 9,000ha in coming years, and increase the length of hedgerows planted from 79km to 237km.
-The area of priority habitat would be equivalent to the size of Cardiff, and hedgerow would stretch from London to Cardiff.
+MINERAL Products Association (MPA) members are planning to increase the area of priority habitats on restored sites from 6,000ha currently to around 9,000ha in coming years, and increase the length of hedgerows planted from 79km to 237km.
+The area of priority habitat would then be equivalent to the size of Cardiff, whilst the hedgerows, if laid end to end, would stretch from London to Cardiff.

 This was the background to the MPA’s ‘Quarries & Nature 2017 – Appreciating Assets’ event, presented by BBC Radio 4’s Farming Today presenter, Sybil Ruscoe, on Thursday 19 October at The Royal Society, London.

 The event attracted 45 environmental and conservation organizations as well as industry operators to celebrate the industry’s contribution to nature conservation.
 Expert speakers included Stephanie Hilborne OBE, chief executive of The Wildlife Trusts, Professor Steve Ormerod, Cardiff Professor of Ecology and until recently chairman of the RSPB, and Tom Butterworth, associate director of WSP.

 The event showcased some of the best examples of quarry restoration and wildlife conservation anywhere in Europe, which had been entered for the MPA Restoration Awards and the MPA Biodiversity Awards in association with Natural England.
 A series of outstanding images were also presented as part of the MPA’s Nature Photo competition.